honux77/ubox-msx/game/README.md

 This is a example game to demo and test functionality of ubox MSX lib.

-It has only one screen is not too exciting!
+It has only one screen, is not too exciting!

 In the menu press fire on any joystick or space to play with cursors (space as fire).